BetterThanTomorrow/calva/README.md

 #### ClojureScript REPL

-For Calva to be able to connect the Clojurescript repl, your ClojureScript app needs to be running and connected to the repl session.
+For Calva to be able to connect the ClojureScript repl, your ClojureScript app needs to be running and connected to the repl session.
 (Calva is at the moment only tested with browser apps, but might work with other project types as well anyway.)

 ##### shadow-cljs projects